purvik6062/session-guide/docker/README.md

      ```
    - Use this link to submit your challenge as instructed.

 ---

+## Step 9: Additional Submissions (2nd and 3rd Time)

+After your first submission, you need to submit the same challenge **2 more times** on the speedrun platform.
+For these additional submissions, you need to follow the **Smart Cache Script** steps mentioned in the [rust-crate-and-toml-guide README](https://github.com/purvik6062/session-guide/blob/main/rust-crate-and-toml-guide/README.md).

+> **Important**: These additional steps are necessary to complete the full speedrun challenge requirements and demonstrate your understanding of smart caching optimization.
+---

 ### Note : Make sure to delete the container before moving on to the next challenge as we can't have multiple containers with the same name.